Giving USA 2018 Takeaways

-Although the definition of a mega-donor likely differs for your constituency, this underscores the importance of relationship building and engagement with those who are able to make the top-level gifts to your organization.
+Although the definition of a mega-donor likely differs for your constituency, this underscores the importance of relationship-building and engagement with those who are able to make top-level gifts to your organization.

 Growth Across the Board, but Signs of Changes on the Horizon

-The second and third fastest growing sectors were the arts and public society benefit organizations at 8.7 and 7.8 percent respectively.
-It’s possible growth in these areas was driven by the political climate—donors giving to the arts where public funds are being withheld, as well as the rage giving phenomenon fueling public society benefit organizations.
-This group also includes donor-advised funds, so chances are good it will show strong growth again for 2018.
+The second and third fastest-growing sectors were the arts and public society benefit organizations at 8.7 and 7.8 percent respectively.
+It’s possible growth in these areas was driven by the political climate—donors giving to the arts where public funds are being withheld, as well as the rage-giving phenomenon fueling public society benefit organizations.
+This group also includes donor-advised funds, so chances are good it will show strong growth again in 2018.

 More information on the Giving USA 2018 report can be found here.